ByteAstro/simplest-reddit-next/README.md

-### next-snippets
+### simplest reddit
-- A simple project of
+- A simple NextJs project of
-- performing crud operations on code snippets
+- providing post related opearations like reddit
+- But at a very basic level